tepoltlab/RhithroLoxo_DE/README.md

 ### Running `DESeq2` and `WCGNA`  from within a jupyter notebook on HPC compute node

 Running the downstream differential expression and associated analyses interactively is great for fine-tuning code and exploring the data.
 As such, I chose to perform this analysis from within jupyter notebooks instead of writing .R scripts to be executed within the Snakemake pipeline.
-DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb` and WGCNA in `WGCNA.ipynb`.
+DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb` and WGCNA in two notebooks, one for contrasting module expression with infection status and sex, `WGCNA_FP.ipynb`, and another for contrasting module expression with infection status and range, `WGCNA_noFP.ipynb` .
 These can be found in the `jupyter_notebooks/` directory within this repo.
-To harness the computational power of Poseidon (more RAM, multithreading, etc.), I launched the jupyter notebooks from within an interactive session on a compute node, instead of from one of the two login nodes.
+To harness the computational power of Poseidon (more RAM, parallelization, etc.), I launched the jupyter notebooks from within an interactive session on a compute node, instead of from one of the two login nodes.
 All of the notebooks operate within the `deseq2` conda environment in the `envs/` directory.
-Big thanks to Harriet Alexander for providing the instructions for this on her [blog](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/).
+Big thanks to Harriet Alexander for providing the instructions for this on her [blog](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/)!

 From within the main directory, lauch an interactive session on a compute node and activate the `deseq2` environment.
 (If you haven't already, use the `deseq2.yaml` file provided in `envs/` directory for creating the deseq2 conda environment within your home directory on the cluster, i.e.`conda env create -f envs/deseq2.yaml`.)